 Local funding only project:

 The local funding only option includes identifying short-term flood relief solutions that are permittable and do not exacerbate flooding elsewhere, with implementation to begin prior to the 2017-2018 winter season.
 In addition, under the local funding only option, Valley Water will complete the planning and design phases of the preferred project, and identify prioritized elements of the project for construction with the remaining local funds.

-The project is currently in the planning phase.
-The project will develop solutions to protect Coyote Creek communities from Montague Expressway to Tully Road up to the level of the February 2017 flood, which was the highest flow event since Anderson Dam was constructed in 1950.
+The project is currently at the end of the planning phase, moving into the design phase during fiscal year 2020-2021.
+The project will develop solutions to reduce the risk of flooding to communities along Coyote Creek from Montague Expressway to Tully Road, up to the level of the February 2017 flood, which was the highest flow event since Anderson Dam was constructed in 1950